You see, Forex trading is an endeavor that rewards the long-term business builders at the expense of the short-term opportunity seekers.

 I can tell you right now: the chance is virtually zero.

 And this is exactly why so why people fail at trading!
-They take on unsustainable amounts of risk in an attempt to reach their income goals, but eventually spiral out of control and blow up.
+They take on unsustainable amounts of risk in an attempt to reach their income goals, but soon spiral out of control and blow up.

 This is the approach we want to avoid.